Menu

 REGISTRATION IS REQUIRED.

-This project is currently open to members* but we will be happy to open it up to guests if there is available space approximately one week prior to the project date.
+This project is currently open to members* but we will be happy to open it up to guests of space allows.
 Please only sign up if you know you can attend.
 We understand illness and emergencies do come up so if you register and can no longer attend, please let us know ASAP so we can fill your spot.

-A big thanks to our Project Leader Marlee Jansen for leading this project, and thank you for lending a little hand!
+A big thanks to our Project Leader Laura Eisenmann for leading this project, and thank you for lending a little hand!

 Amanda Barnhart